Little Venice is one of London’s not so secret gems – brimming with colourful houseboats and cute cafes. Time to discover more…

 Although its capacity is modest – just 60 seats – and its setting humble, it packs quite the punch.
 Big names including The Mighty Boosh have dropped in for a performance or two.

-That’s why I love Rembrandt Gardens which run along the Grand Union Canal.
+That’s why we love the Rembrandt Gardens which run along the Grand Union Canal.
 Opened in the 1950s, the gardens are well-manicured with a big grassy area that’s perfect for a picnic.

 When they first opened, the gardens were known as the Warwick gardens, but the name changed in 1975.
 This was in response to the city of Amsterdam donating thousands of tulips to celebrate their 700th birthday.